 Last but imperative thought: Get your calculator out and calculate the feedback from plate to grid using the 1/40 ratio of the voltage divider.
 You will find it to be approximately 22 volts of negative feedback.

-Now calculate the voltage feedback from plate to cathode using the same plate P to P level of 1300V, (.7pf + .1pf for grid to cathode coupling), and across an approximately 100 ohm load (The cathode).
+Now calculate the voltage feedback from plate to cathode using the same plate Peak to Peak level of 1300V, (.7pf + .1pf for grid to cathode coupling), and across an approximately 100 ohm load (The cathode).
 It will be approximately 21 volts.
 A little bit of logic.
-If you apply the positive feedback to the cathode and the SAME voltage to the grid, does that not equalize the grid cathode effect???
-THE VOLTAGE DIVIDER CONSISTING OF THE 220pf CAPACITOR FROM GRID TO GROUND AND 5pf PLATE TO GRID INTER ELECTRODE CAPACITY NEUTRALIZED THE TUBE.
+If you apply the positive feedback to the cathode and the SAME voltage to the grid, does that not equalize the grid cathode effect?

-Oscillation in a grounded grid amplifier will occur at the frequency where the plate and cathode circuits are both resonant, not just below the resonant frequency where grid driven amplifiers oscillate.
+Oscillation due to the lack of neutralization in a cathode driven amplifier will occur at the frequency where the plate and cathode circuits are both tuned to resonance.
+Other oscillations are due to parasitics.

 There is no recorded evidence that suggests any grounded grid amp has been found to oscillate at the frequency where the input and output both were tuned to the same frequency.